The MIT Sloan Interview 2024-2025

 As a result, you’ll spend a lot longer answering every question at an MIT Sloan interview than you would during most MBA admissions interviews.
 Consider that MIT Sloan candidates are typically asked around 6-9 questions; in comparison, Harvard Business School candidates are usually asked at least 10-15 questions, and sometimes more.

-These two differences are important, and they should drive most of your preparation strategy for MIT Sloan’s behavioral interview.
+This difference is important, and it should drive most of your preparation strategy for MIT Sloan’s behavioral interview.

 Typical MIT Sloan Behavioral Interview Format and Questions